-Greg Colby is in his second stint on the Fighting Illini coaching staff, returning to the Illini staff in 2013 to coach the defensive line after previously serving as an assistant at Illinois from 1988-95.
+Greg Colby had two stints on the Fighting Illini coaching staff, returning to the Illini staff for two seasons in 2013 and 2014 to coach the defensive line after previously serving as an assistant at Illinois from 1988-95.
 Colby came to Illinois following a five-year stint as head coach at Millersville University, an NCAA Division II institution located in Millersville, Pa.
 He played both football and baseball for the Illini from 1970-74.

 Colby is a 35-year veteran of the coaching profession, including 27 years as a collegiate coach and 10 years as a defensive coordinator at the NCAA Football Bowl Subdivision (FBS) level.
 He has been on staff for two Big Ten championships and 12 bowl games.
 In his nine years as a high school football coach, Colby won a pair of state championships.